 The goal of the M.D. with Honors in Research Program is to encourage and recognize achievements in biomedical research by medical students of the Medical College.
-In order to obtain the honors designation, the student must complete successfully a clinical or laboratory research project undertaken at WCM-Q, one of its affiliates, or another approved site.
+To obtain the honors designation, the student must complete successfully a clinical or laboratory research project undertaken at WCM-Q, one of its affiliates, or another approved site.
 The research project may be undertaken at any time during the student's tenure in the medical college.

-The student's time commitment to the research may vary from elective periods undertaken during the academic years, to research performed during summer vacations, to full-time involvement in research undertaken during a one or two-year Extended Curriculum for Research (ECR).
+The student's time commitment to the research may vary from elective periods undertaken during the academic years, to research performed during summer vacations, to full-time involvement in research undertaken during a one or twoyear Extended Curriculum for Research (ECR).
 The project must have approval of a faculty mentor, as well as the WCM-Q Coordinator of Student Research.
-Research performed to satisfy the requirements of the summer research elective, also known as the Advanced Biomedical Science Research elective should be considered for this award
+Research performed to satisfy the requirements of the summer Extended Curriculum for Research, also known as the Advanced Biomedical Science Extended Curriculum for Research should be considered for this award.